lindermanlab/S5/README.md

 ## Experiments

 The configurations to run the LRA and 35-way Speech Commands experiments from the paper are located in  `bin/run_experiments`.
 For example, to run the LRA text (character level IMDB) experiment, run `./bin/run_experiments/run_lra_imdb.sh`.
+To log with W&B, adjust the default `USE_WANDB, wandb_entity, wandb_project` arguments.
-Note: the pendulum regression data and experiments will be added soon.
+Note: the pendulum
+regression dataloading and experiments will be added soon.

 ## Citation
 Please use the following when citing our work: